FEUP-ESOF-2020-21/open-cx-t5g3-monkey-type-beat/README.md

     <img width="600" src="assets/ComponentDiagram.png">
 </div>

-### Physical architecture
+### Deployment Diagram

-There were no changes on the original Physical Architecture from the first implementation.
+There were no changes on the original Deployment Diagram from the first implementation.

 ![Deployment Diagram](assets/deployment-diagram.png)